smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 One extreme to maintain being able to glance at a test and know exactly what is doing would be to put all of the setup and logic required in the test itself.
-Down this road is madness and a monstrous unmaintainable mess.
+Down this road are madness and a monstrous unmaintainable mess.
 Many tests would be nearly identical and simple changes could easily break many tests as once.

 Another extreme would be to extract all the setup or assertions into separate